ItzYanick/stupidproxy/README.md

 # stupidproxy

+> ⚠️ This project is still in development and not ready for production use.
+Expect breaking changes and security issues.

 A simple reverse proxy server that can be used to bypass NAT or firewalls.
 A client (behind NAT) connects to a server (public IP) and the server forwards the traffic to the client.